Search

 Putting it together

 Graph search is one of those patterns where recognition matters far more than implementation.
 In an AI coding interview, the AI can generate BFS, DFS, or Dijkstra's in seconds.
-What it can't do is look at a problem about "minimum number of bus transfers to reach a destination" and realize that's a BFS problem on a graph where bus routes are nodes.
+What it can't do is answer the question from the interviewer before hands-on-keyboard to realize that "minimum number of bus transfers to reach a destination" is a BFS problem on a graph where bus routes are nodes.

 Purchase Premium to Keep Reading